 All of these meditations can either be read by you, or read to you by someone else as you practice.
-You can also record any meditation, allowing a bit of space between each instruction, and play it during your practice period.
+You can also record any of these instructions to create your own guided meditations.
+Allow a bit of space between each instruction as you read them aloud.

 - Body Scan Meditation

 The Body Scan Meditation helps you become aware of physical tension so you can begin to release it.
 If you notice tense areas that wonʼt release, try to meet them with an attitude of acceptance.
 Practice for as little as 1 or 2 minutes to 20 minutes or longer.

 This meditation uses a process of focusing on one muscle group at a time.
 Take as much time as needed with each group before moving on to the next one.

 Pay attention to any tense areas of your body to try to release them.
 One way to release tension is to imagine your inhale traveling to the area of tension and surrounding it, and then imagine gently releasing the tension with your exhale.
 Another way to release tension is to imagine any tense areas getting warmer and warmer until they melt away.
 You also could imagine any tensed muscles just relaxing and releasing.

 How to Practice

 First, start with your head.
 Bring your awareness to your forehead and to your eyes, and imagine the area between your eyes getting wider as you gently release any tightened muscles.

 Now bring your awareness to your cheeks and jaw.
 Do you notice any tension?
 Let your jaw be slack.
 You may want to part your lips the tiniest bit—so that they are barely touching each other.
 Try to release any tension here.